surgeventures/flaggy-elixir/README.md

 - feature doesn't exist or was removed
 - rule uses non-sent attribute
-- source is unavailable (but raises if YAML file doesn't exist)
+- source is unavailable (but raises if JSON file doesn't exist)
 - feature/rule definition is malformed